faeztgh/tools/README.md

 -   `langMap`: Convert English/Persian or vice versa typing mistakes to each other.

-(Note: Replace 'tool1', 'tool2' etc with your actual tool names and provide a short description on what each tool does.)

 ## Contributing

 We love contributions!
 If you have any suggestions for new tools or improvements, open an issue or submit a pull request.